Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Preliminaries

-In light of Theorem \ref{LCD_cor}, we set out to find explicit non-special divisors of degree $g-1$.
+In light of Corollary \ref{LCD_cor}, we set out to find explicit non-special divisors of degree $g-1$ since, as we will see, this is the lowest degree of a non-special divisor and, correspondingly, describes codes with the smallest hull.
 A primary tool in our approach is the Weierstrass semigroup.
-Given $m$ distinct $\F$-rational points $P_1, \dots, P_m$ on a curve $X$, the {\it Weierstrass semigroup} of the $m$-tuple $(P_1, \dots, P_m)$ is
+Given $m$ distinct $\F$-rational places $P_1, \dots, P_m$ on a function field $F$, the {\it Weierstrass semigroup} of the $m$-tuple $(P_1, \dots, P_m)$ is